UniversalDependencies/tools/README.txt

 ==============================
-conllu-stats.py
 conllu-stats.pl
 ==============================

 Reads a CoNLL-U file, collects various statistics and prints them.
-These two scripts, one in Python and the other in Perl, are independent of each other.
-The statistics they collect overlap but are not the same.
-The Perl script (conllu-stats.pl) was used to generate the stats.xml files in each data repository.
+This Perl script should not be confused with conll-stats.py, an old Python 2 program that collects just a few very basic statistics.
+The Perl script (conllu-stats.pl) is used to generate the stats.xml files in each data repository.

+  perl conllu-stats.pl *.conllu > stats.xml